FREE SHIPPING on orders of $85 or more

 Spelling variations of this family name include: Norman, Normanby, Normanville, Normand and others.

-More information is included under the topic Early Normandy Notables in all our PDF Extended History products.
+More information is included under the topic Early Normandy Notables in all our PDF Extended History products and printed products wherever possible.

 Some of the first settlers of this family name or some of its variants were: Charles Norman, who settled in Virginia in 1695; Dickery Norman settled in Virginia in 1638; George Norman settled in Bermuda in 1635; Henry Norman settled in Virginia in 1637.